Marius-PA/ComputerScienceNotes/2023_Notes/week06-12_november/ascii_and_unicode.md

                         Binary : used to represent charachters
-                        quotation : charachters are denoted by single quotation mark 'a' : String are denoted by double quotation "hello" Characters vs Numbers : decimal digit differ from binary value assigned to it : 0 != '0'
+                        quotation : charachters are denoted by single quotation mark 'a' : String are denoted by double quotation "hello" Characters vs Numbers : decimal digit differ from binary value  assigned to it : 0 != '0' Character Code : A unique number that represents a character : character code 65 represents the character 'A' in the ASCII and Unicode standards
+    Ascii : published in 1963 : A character encoding standard, using 7 bit and only supporting English alphabet

 ```